wikimedia/analytics-refinery-source/refinery-job/src/main/scala/org/wikimedia/analytics/refinery/job/mediawikihistory/README.md

 * An overview.md files, describing the code architecture and some details about the implementation.
 * dataflow.(dia|png) files, providing a visualisation of the jobs.

+The main entry point for this code, MediawikiHistoryRunner.scala is available in the org.wikimedia.analytics.refinery.spark package.